Simple Linear Regression – How to Use It

 Simple Linear Regression – In a Nutshell

-• Simple linear regression is a statistical technique used to model the relationship between two variables.
+• Simple linear regression is a statistical tool that models the relationship between variables.

-• The goal of simple linear regression is to find the best-fit line that minimizes the distance between the observed data points and the predicted values from the model.
+• The goal of simple linear regression is to find the best-fit line.

-• This technique can be used to make predictions and test hypotheses about the relationship between the two variables.
+• It can predict and test hypotheses about the relationship between two variables.

 Definition: Simple linear regression